Taibangnganba/Vehicle_Anti-theft_device/README.markdown

 - **Software License**: The Arduino code in `/src/` is licensed under the MIT License.
 You are free to use, modify, and distribute the code, provided you include the copyright notice and disclaimer.

-## Contributing

-Contributions are welcome!
-Please fork the repository, make your changes, and submit a pull request.
-See CONTRIBUTING.md for guidelines.

 ## Acknowledgements

 - **Dr. Loitongbam Surajkumar Singh**, Assistant Professor, Department of Electronics and Communication Engineering, NIT Manipur, for guidance and support.